computer-lab/computerlab.io/source/_posts/lab-README.md

 Our Slack is located at [computer-lab.slack.com](https://computer-lab.slack.com).
-Slack is a chat service useful for discussing projects in detail.
+Slack is a chat service useful for discussing projects in detail, socializing, and setting up feeds from integrations.

 Each general user costs $8/month.
 General users can access all channels.